arnmajumdar/arnmajumdar.github.io/_talks/2023-talk-MLZ-Grainau.md

 venue: "5th internal biannual science meeting of the MLZ"
 date: 2023-06-21
 location: "Grainau, Germany"
+excerpt: "Topic: Demonstration of computer simulation usage for analysis of neutron scattering data."
 ---

 Topic: Demonstration of computer simulation usage for analysis of neutron scattering data.